EcoJulia/EcoSISTEM.jl/README.md

 There are substantial changes to the package introduced through the [`dev`][dev-url] branch ([docs][docs-dev-url]), including epidemiological simulations and refactoring of the code base for further flexibility.

 This package is in beta now, so please raise an issue if you find any problems.
 For more information on how to contribute, please read [our contributing guidelines](CONTRIBUTING.md).
+We are supported by NERC's Landscape Decisions [small][NERC-small] and [large][NERC-large] maths grants and an EPSRC[EPSRC] studentship

 [paper-url]: https://arxiv.org/abs/1911.12257